What’s in a name?

 Acapella Ion TW-1

 The plasma, corona and ion speakers in these designs are all the same type – but with completely different names!
 They use a glow discharge plasma.
 Historically the naming is worse.
 Is a corona wind the same as an ion cloud?
 Could be, but maybe they are force fields as well.
 Is my Ionofone like your Plasmatronic?
-Perhaps they both are like an Waveion.
+Perhaps they are both like a Waveion.

 Basic Definitions